Css Border Color Gradient

 Explanation:

-– We define a div element with the class multi-gradient-border.
+– We define a div element with the class multi-gradient-border

 – CSS properties are used to set the width, height, and border widths for different sides.

-border-image property is utilized to apply multiple linear gradients to each side of the border.
+property is utilized to apply multiple linear gradients to each side of the border.
 Each linear gradient defines a different color transition.

-– For browsers that do not support border-image, we set a fallback border color for each side.
+, we set a fallback border color for each side.

 These examples illustrate the versatility of CSS border color gradients in creating visually appealing border effects for HTML elements.
 Experiment with different gradient colors, angles, and combinations to achieve the desired design for your web projects.